 A man's breast contains glandular tissue, the cells of which can develop into a malignant tumor.
 Males are less likely to develop breast cancer than females because breast ducts are less developed and they have less of the female hormones that impact breast cell growth.
 Cancer cells in the breast can spread to the lymph nodes via the lymphatic vessels and become increasingly dangerous.
-Infiltrating ductal carcinoma is the most common form of breast cancer found in men.
+Infiltrating ductal carcinoma is the most common form of breast cancer found in men, and men typically present with more advanced disease than women.
+This is why awareness among men is very important.